Learn Top Five

 Bonus Methods

-How to Choose a Healthier Pillow
+How to Choose a Healthy Pillow

-An adjustable pillow can be nice if you like to customize your pillow with just the right amount of poof- they come in many mixtures of natural materials, like kapok, cotton, latex, and wool.
+• An adjustable pillow can be nice if you like to customize your pillow with just the right amount of poof- they come in many mixtures of natural materials, like kapok, cotton, latex, and wool.

-Use Sleep-Supportive Lighting
+Use Circadian Lighting

 Your body’s 24-hour cycle, also called its Circadian Rhythm, is a delicate and orchestrated set of signals that tells your body what to do at the right times.
 It’s synced with the sun and moon, and light is the biggest way these signals are released— for example, low light in the evenings tells your body to start releasing melatonin so you get sleepy.
 Bright light wakes you up.

 If you use blue light -blocking glasses, or have your cell phone screen set to “evening mode” to protect you from excess blue light, make sure you also pay attention to your light bulbs and TV screens.
-Because sleep underpins all other aspects of your health, this is a major priority worth addressing.

 Circadian Lighting Strategies